 3-1.
-Check the box only if the entire district is CEP and/or Provision 2 or 3 in a NONBASE year.
-All schools in the SFA and/or RCCIs were not required to perform direct certification with SNAP, TANF, or Medicaid.
+Check the box only if all schools in the SFA and/or RCCIs were not required to perform direct certification with SNAP, TANF, or Medicaid (i.e. NON BASE year Provision 2/3 and CEP).
 Direct certification is the process by which the student is certified eligible based on documentation received directly from the applicable program (e.g. SNAP, TANF, or Medicaid agency).
 This process eliminates the need for the household to submit an application.
-Report students approved FREE eligible as of the last operating day in October 3-2B: Include students directly certified with SNAP.
+Report students approved FREE eligible as of the last operating day in October

+3-2B: Include students directly certified with SNAP.
 If a student is directly certified with SNAP as well as with another program (e.g., TANF/ eligible homeless), include the student in THIS SNAP count (3-2B).
 Also include in this count any student in the SFA deemed eligible based on extended categorical eligibility via an eligible student in the primary household who has been directly certified with SNAP.
 DO NOT include SNAP letter method certifications in this SNAP count; report these in 3-4B below.
 (SNAP letter method certifications are when the family submits a letter from the SNAP agency to document receipt of SNAP benefits.
 This is no longer considered to be Direct Certification.)
 3-3B: Include students directly certified through programs other than SNAP.
 Include students in the SFA deemed eligible due to extended categorical eligibility via an eligible student in the primary household directly certified with TANF, FDPIR, Medicaid, Homeless, Migrant, and Runaway.
 DO NOT include SNAP students already reported in 3-2 or to be reported in 3-4 as certified categorically through SNAP letter method.
 3-4B: Include ONLY students certified as categorically FREE eligible based on a letter submitted by family from the SNAP agency.
-Include students in the SFA deemed eligible due to extended categorical eligibility via an eligible with the letter method with SNAP.
+Include students in the SFA deemed eligible due to extended categorical eligibility via an eligible due to extended categorical eligibility via an eligible with the letter method.